sts10/docs/src/initial-setup/kde-setup.md

 If the external monitor appears in the layout, it may just be "disabled".
 If that's the case, go to the drop-down menu on the right side of the window labeled "Configuration" and try choosing "X screen 0".

 [An AskUbuntu question about this issue](https://askubuntu.com/questions/1083733/kubuntu-18-04-laptop-wont-recognize-external-monitor)

+More broadly, I think you need to use NVIDIA drivers (rather the FOSS ones) to use an external monitor with my Oryx Pro.
+I think.